Post 15 - A Pivotal Shift in My Faith Journey

 Mississauga, ON

-I found a little church near my apartment to attend since The Free Methodist Church didn't have any churches in Mississauga and my background was Baptist.
-I was glad I could walk to this little church, but the pastor was clearly suffering from dementia pretending he still had all his marbles.
+I eventually found a little church near one of my apartments to attend.
+(The Free Methodists didn't have any churches in Mississauga at that time, and my background was Baptist.)
+I was glad I could walk to this little church as a stop gap, but the pastor was clearly suffering from dementia pretending he still had all his marbles.
 It was not right, but they asked if I would stay and help with the children.
+I did.

 The random church near my apartment

 At most, there were 10 people in the audience but there were quite a few children.
-Some parents dropped their children off for the morning.
+Some parents dropped their children off for the morning almost like a babysitting service.
 So, I helped teach the children and mentored the youth.
-It was okay as a temporary gig, but I longed for more.
-And finally God led me to drive past another church where I made a visit.

-It was called Bethel Evangelical Baptist Church, later changed to Credit Valley Community Church.
-I was warmly welcomed and felt I'd finally found home.
+The new church was called Bethel Evangelical Baptist Church.
+I was warmly welcomed and I'd finally found home.

-We were married in that church in 1991, so that church was a pivotal place for both of us.
+We were married in Bethel in 1991.
+I was 32, he 34.
+Bethel had been a meaningful place for both of us.

 former Bethel Baptist Church, Mississauga, ON